Codeize/hello-world/README.md

 Some info about me and my interests. https://codeize.github.io/

 Hello everyone!
 My name is Codeize and I enjoy coding.
-My main languages are HTML, CSS and JS --
+--
+My Commit Message Format.

+[FAD] Feature Add
+[BFX] Bug Fix
+[CHO] Chores.
+(Such as code optimization, installing dependencies, etc etc. ) [BFT] Broken Feature that could have had some of its code removed temporarily and/or the feature could be completely removed.
+[WIP] Something that is partially finished that is ready to be pushed, but not completed.
+[DEL] A feature/code that was deleted.
+[CLN] Cleaning of code.
+(Such as missing punctuation, removed unneccesary code, etc etc.)
+[TST] Testing purposes only.
+--
 My Stats!